nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 - Mission
 	- Brother
 	- + spike
-- Juhani
+- Juhani (3/6) - level 14
-	- What are you thinking about?
-	- And how are things different now?
-	- We are all in this together.
-	- …
-	- I was wondering if we could talk.
-(1)
-	- Tell me more about your past.
-	- Invigorating?
-	- Tragic?
+	- Is something wrong?
+	- I am sorry, Juhani.
+	- **I do not remember seeing any of your race on Taris…**
+	- **How could such a government last?**
-	- The Jedi are not gods.
+	- **Decent humans are hard to find.**
-	- **Did they leave?**
-	- All species are capable of intolerance.
-	- It is alright.
-	- …
-- Bastila
+	- Your parents?
-	- Why did the Council send me with you on this mission?
-	- It just seems odd they would send me off without a Master to guide me. -> Sinon harcèlement lol
-	- I get the feeling that there's more going on than I know.
-	- I'm still not convinced.
-	- **Me?
-You're the one who thought this was her big audition for 'Masterhood'!**
-	- **What can I say?
-It's fun.**
-	- **Hey, you brought this on yourself.**
-	- Careful.
-Remember your self-control.
-	- I'm not so bad.
-You just have to learn to accept me for what I am.
 - Carth
 	- Do you want to talk?
 You got pretty upset the last time we spoke.
 	- Why don't you return to the front lines, then?
 	- Don't worry about it, Carth.
 	- **Only if you agree to work with me, for once. -> Sinon fin quete !!**
+- Bastila (5/8)
+    - You look like you have something to say.
+	- Is that a compliment?
+From you?
+	- It's just that you sounded so pained saying it.
+	- Thank you.
+I appreciate the gesture.
+	- Maybe, but you don't need to be like that.
+	- **We could be more than friends, Bastila.**
+	- No, I'm glad you did.
+I care for you too, Bastila.
+As a friend.
+- SAVE near the Galaxy map
-- Go to Yavin ! -> sur la route ! -> ensuite Dantoine -> la fille -> ensuite Kashyyk
+- Go to Yavin !
+    -> sur la route ! -> ensuite Dantoine -> la fille -> ensuite Kashyyk